GabrielaGerhardt/GabrielaGerhardt/README.md

 I started my course in 2021.
 I'm currently in my 4th semester, learning all about creating mobile applications, including software development, web development, UX -Design and more.

+I am currently working as a graphic designer for NAiSE GmbH.

 *   🌍  I'm based in Stuttgart, Germany
 *   🖥️  See my portfolio at [My GitHub Page](http://github.com/GabrielaGerhardt)
 *   ✉️  You can contact me at [gerhardt.gabriela95@gmail.com](mailto:gerhardt.gabriela95@gmail.com)